asvirdi/ML-workshop-ali/labs/lab 2.md

 ```

-21.The following code disables some warnings and setups up logging etc. to assist in our development.
+21.The following code disables some warnings and setups logging etc. to assist in our development.
 Copy and paste this.